47degrees/scalacheck-toolbox/docs/src/tut/docs.md

 The motivation behind this library is to provide a simple, easy way to provide generated date and time instances that are useful to your own domain.

-This library is relatively immature.
 Any issues, suggestions or criticisms are more than welcome.

 For SBT, you can add the dependency to your project's build file: